 |Total International Stock||0.19%||0.12%||0.13%|

 |Total International Bond||0.17%||0.14%||0.15%|

-The portfolio has a two-year performance history.
+The portfolio has a three-year performance history.
 The portfolio returns reflect using investor share funds.
 Portfolios using lower cost admiral shares have an approximate 0.10% increase in annual performance.
 Returns will also differ for different international stock and bond allocations.